lenushealth/docs/api/dataserver_api.md

 # DataServer API

 To use the DataServer API, the calling Client must [pass an access token](../getting_started/authorization.md) representing the user the Client is acting on behalf of.

-To read data for users other than the caller, the Client must [act as an Agent](../getting_started/acting_as_agent.md).
+To read data for users other than the caller, the Client must also [act as an Agent](../getting_started/acting_as_agent.md).

 ## Write Data